Martin Fischer-Dieskau: Musical career

+In 2024, Fischer-Dieskau initiated a collaboration with the Wilhelm Furtwängler Society of China, which began with a concert by the Harbin Symphony Orchestra on November 29, the date of the eve of the 70th anniversary of Furtwängler's death.
+This was followed by a second edition in May 2025, which met with an international press response with its testing of Furtwängler's interpretive approaches in Wagner and Schumann and reportedly inspires other Chinese orchestras to collaborate with Martin Fischer-Dieskau.Thirty years earlier, Fischer-Dieskau had already provided a Furtwängler tribute with the Rundfunk-Sinfonie-Orchester Berlin, which was broadcast worldwide and released on CD.

 Fischer-Dieskau has travelled extensively across Europe, North America and Asia for professional engagements, including with the Berlin Philharmonic, Royal Philharmonic, the London Philharmonic, Moscow State Orchestra the Orchestre National de France, the NHK Tokyo, the Tokyo Philharmonic and the New Japan Philharmonic.
-He conducted all of the major orchestras in Germany, Scandinavia and many Italian and Spanish orchestras in a total of more than 100 worldwide.
+He conducted all of the major orchestras in Germany, Scandinavia and many Italian, Spanish and Israeli orchestras in a total of more than 100 worldwide.

-In opera - on top of holding positions with the Augsburg, Hagen, Aachen and Bern theaters - he worked for Opera North, the Württemberg State Opera Stuttgart, the San Carlo in Naples, the Regio in Turin, the Minnesota Opera and a number of Spanish opera companies.
+In opera - on top of holding positions with the Augsburg, Hagen, Aachen and Bern theaters -.
+Martin Fischer-Dieskau worked for the Württemberg State Opera Stuttgart, directed productions at Italian, Spanish and US opera houses, such as the San Carlo in Naples, the Regio in Turin, the Oviedo, Palma de Mallorca and the Liceu opera theatres in Barcelona, as well as at the Minnesota and Hawaii Opera.